chnm/crdh-jekyll/_pages/submissions.md

 ---

 <br>

-From Ocotber 2020, *Current Research in Digital History* will accept and publish articles on a rolling basis.
+*Current Research in Digital History* accepts and publishes articles on a rolling basis.
 Manuscripts can be submitted to Lincoln Mullen <lincoln+crdh@lincolnmullen.com>.
 Questions may be sent to the same address.

 ### Submission Guidelines
 All articles to be considered for publication in *CRDH* should follow the guidelines below.